y-tsuzaki/php-enum-spy/README.md

 return $config;
 ```

-jp: もしEnumにあるメソッドを読んで値を変換したいなら以下のようにカスタム変換関数を追加してください。
+### Custom conversion function

-en: If you want to read the method in Enum and convert the value, add a custom conversion function as follows.
+If you want to read the method in Enum and convert the value, add a custom conversion function as follows.

 ```php:php-enum-spy.config.php
 <?php